 Marking those’shifts’ that matter, JWTIntelligence shared ten key trends that will drive consumer mind-set and behavior for 2014 and beyond.

 I especially like the trend Telepathic Technology: understanding mind and moods and reacting in a personalised way is interesting.
 I believe this will help heath industry enormously to approach patients in the right way, and trigger some ‘brain-to- brain contact’ with consumers (think Mel Gibsons- and whathis telepathic skills could do for him in the movie ‘What Women Want’)

-In Volkrant Magazine, fashion editor Bregje Lampe asked my opinion about the latest Marks & Spencer campaign shot by celebrity photographer Annie Liebowitz- which highlighting new female rolemodels.
+In Volkrant Magazine, fashion editor Bregje Lampe asked my opinion about the latest Marks & Spencer campaign shot by celebrity photographer Annie Liebowitz- which highlighted new female rolemodels.

-Subtitled “Britain’s leading ladies”, the women featured in the campaign are not just the usual a-list celebrities but includes an Olympic gold winning boxer and an award winning nurse as well.
+Subtitled “Britain’s leading ladies”, the women featured in the campaign are not just the usual A-list celebrities, but included an Olympic gold winning boxer and an award winning nurse as well.
 As such, M & S shows us that every women can be a ‘leading lady’ and do not have to conform to stereotype ’80 power dressing (think Angela Merkel).
 They can be successful and dress feminine at the same time.